ServiceInnovationLab/serviceinnovationlab.github.io/_process/process-prediscovery.md

 ##### Starting thinking about value and resources

 * Sizing - what resources will be needed and what's available?
-* What's the opportunity cost (for the lab) supporting this work?
+* What's the opportunity cost (for the Lab) supporting this work?
 What other work will you need to say no too?
 * What's the reciprocal value for everyone involved?

 ##### Ensure clarity around the authorising environment